 Next, we find pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
 Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.

 We also note this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 Nutram Ideal Solution Dog Food Review

-Judging by its ingredients alone, Nutram Ideal Solution dog food looks like an above-average dry product.
+Based on its ingredients alone, Nutram Ideal Solution Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to other dry dog foods.